Concrete is beautiful, durable and long-lasting, but performing regular maintenance will prolong your patio’s life and keep it looking its best.

 Here are three tips to do just that.

 Concrete expands as temperatures rise, and if your patio pushes against an inflexible surface, hairline cracks will form.

 In fact, ground movement from freeze-thaw cycles, expanding tree roots and settling can all lead to cracks.

 And today’s small cracks from expansion and contraction can lead to big problems.
 Water can seep in, rust and expand rebar, which leads to wide gaps that let in the elements and threaten the foundation.

 So, check your patio for cracks — a glance is all it takes!

 2. Repair Damage

-You can fix small cracks with Quikrete Re-Cap Concrete Resurfacer.
-This simple, easy-to-use mix is an affordable alternative to tearing out and replacing the slab.
+You can repair small cracks with Quikrete Re-Cap Concrete Resurfacer.
+This easy-to-use mix is an affordable alternative to tearing out and replacing the slab.

 3. Seal for Protection

-After inspecting and taking care of needed repairs, sealing the concrete is the final step in making your patio last.
+After inspecting and repairing the surface, sealing the concrete is the final step toward making your patio last.